Orange-OpenSource/pyDcop/docs/tutorials/getting_started.rst

 On the other hand DPOP is a *complete algorithm* and will always return the optimal assignment (if your problem is small enough to use DPOP on it !).

+Now that you have run your first DCOP, you can head to the next tutorial to learn how to :ref:`analyse the results<tutorials_analysing_results>`.